graphql/graphql-spec/rfcs/SchemaCoordinates.md

 }
 ```

-We can write the following list of Schema Coordinates:
+We can write the following schema coordinates:

 - `Person` uniquely identifies the the "Person" type
 - `Business` uniquely identifies the the "Business" type